 This website has a range of my work, fiction and non-fiction, and a blog of my musings (which could fall in either category).
 I am trained as a science and medical journalist though, in my career as a reporter, I have covered everything from science to food, to travel and international issues.

-For the last two years I have been working on my debut novel, The Temple, a story that shows the complexity of Indian society – its traditions, its divisions, its imperfections.
+For the last two years I have been working on my debut novel, When The River Rises, a story that shows the complexity of Indian society – its traditions, its divisions, its imperfections.
 Its perfections.
 Which brings me to the reason for writing it.

 I was born in a landowning family in southern India and lived a reasonably sheltered life until, in my early twenties, I moved first to England and then the United States to attend university.
 Moving to a different country changed my perspective; I knew then that I had a story to tell.